Cougar: Hunting and diet

-In the Central and South American cougar range, the ratio of deer in the diet declines.
-Small to mid-sized mammals are preferred, including large rodents such as the capybara.
+In the Central and South American cougar range area, the ratio of deer in the diet declines.
+Small to mid-sized mammals, including large rodents such as the capybara, are preferred.
 Ungulates accounted for only 35% of prey items in one survey, about half that of North America.
 Competition with the larger jaguar in South America has been suggested for the decline in the size of prey items.
-However, a study by Gutiérrez-González and López-González showed that the cougar and jaguar in Central or North America may share the same prey, depending on its abundance.
-Other listed prey species of the cougar include mice, porcupines, beavers, raccoons, hares, guanacoes, peccaries, vicuna, rheas, and wild turkeys.
+In Central or North America, the cougar and jaguar share the same prey, depending on its abundance.
+Other listed prey species of the cougar include mice, porcupines, American beavers, raccoons, hares, guanacoes, peccaries, vicuñas, rheas and wild turkeys.
 Birds and small reptiles are sometimes preyed upon in the south, but this is rarely recorded in North America.
 Magellanic penguins (Spheniscus magellanicus) constitute the majority of prey items in cougar diet in Patagonia's Bosques Petrificados de Jaramillo National Park and Monte León National Park.

 Although capable of sprinting, the cougar is typically an ambush predator.
 It stalks through brush and trees, across ledges, or other covered spots, before delivering a powerful leap onto the back of its prey and a suffocating neck bite.
-The cougar is capable of breaking the neck of some of its smaller prey with a strong bite and momentum bearing the animal to the ground.
+The cougar can break the neck of some of its smaller prey with a strong bite and momentum bearing the animal to the ground.
 Kills are generally estimated around one large ungulate every two weeks.
 The period shrinks for females raising young, and may be as short as one kill every three days when cubs are nearly mature around 15 months.
 The cat drags a kill to a preferred spot, covers it with brush, and returns to feed over a period of days.
 The cougar is generally reported to not be a scavenger, but deer carcasses left exposed for study were scavenged by cougars in California, suggesting more opportunistic behavior.

+The cougar's hunting success rate in central Idaho was estimated at 82% hunting elk and mule deer in the snow during winter.
+In central Argentina, its success rate was estimated at 10% hunting Plains viscacha in semi-arid scrub areas.